Actress. Born on the 14th of May 1938 in Warsaw, died on the 17th of June 2010 in New York City.

-In Nowy Dziennik (1992), daily newspaper for the Polish community in the US, Maria Kornatowska wrote about Czyżewska's part,
+In Nowy Dziennik (1992), a daily newspaper for the Polish community in the US, Maria Kornatowska wrote about Czyżewska's part:

 It is a performance in a spirit of Witkacy.
 It is fascinating and unpredictable, on the border of reality and imagination.

 In her article Kornatowska quoted a review of Czyżewska's performance published in El Diario, a Spanish New York daily:

 While Jessica Lange works up a sweat each night on Broadway playing in ‘A Streetcar Named Desire’ and trying to convince us of her vision of Blanche Dubois, Czyżewska – who stars in Durling’s play – could inspire the late Tennessee Williams himself to create a new heroine.